 All that’s left is to admire your handiwork and display your masterpieces!

-What ways do you take time to celebrate the birth of Jesus?
+In what ways do you take time to celebrate the birth of Jesus?
 Do you have any holiday traditions?